hayguen/ngsoftfm/README.md

 <h2>RTL-SDR support</h2>

-The Osmocom RTL-SDR library must be installed before you can build NGSoftFM.
+The Osmocom RTL-SDR library should be installed before you can build NGSoftFM supporting RTL-SDR.
+See cmake option WITH_RTLSDR at section INSTALLING.

 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
 NGSoftFM has been tested successfully with RTL-SDR 0.5.3.
 Normally your distribution should provide the appropriate librtlsdr package.
 If you go with your own installation of librtlsdr you have to specify the include path and library path.
 For example if you installed it in `-DLIBRTLSDR_LIBRARIES=/opt/install/librtlsdr/lib/librtlsdr.so -DLIBRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include` to the cmake options